arjunssat/Pedestrian_detection/README.md

 # Pedestrian_detection
-Model creation of pedestrians present in the image and also detects the pedestrian in a video
+Deep Learning model creation of pedestrians present in the image and also detects the pedestrian in a video that then decodes and store the output file as a MJEPG.